ArchipelagoMW/Archipelago/worlds/soulblazer/docs/en_Soul Blazer.md

 ## When the player receives an item, what happens?

-You will receive a notification in game when you are sent an item.
+You will receive an in-game notification when you are sent an item.